This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 Avoid asking locals personal questions – especially about female members of their family – and steer away from expressing admiration for their material possessions.
 Familiar privacy is a fundamental value for most Arabs.

 Qataris understand that expats are not familiar with all the local traditions.
-However, hierarchy needs to be respected in Qatari organizations.
+However, the hierarchy needs to be respected in Qatari organizations.
 Authority tends to follow the hierarchical structure (from senior to junior) or age.
 Elders are highly esteemed in Qatar society.

 Like in other Middle Eastern countries, status is very important in Qatar, therefore titles should be used whenever possible.
 If you have doubts about it, check with someone beforehand to be sure.